CLARIAH-SDH/clariah-sdh.github.io/content/members.md

-The CSDH team consists currently of five members while extra hands are expected in the first quarter of 2016.
+The CSDH team consists currently of six members while extra hands are expected in the first quarter of 2016.

 * Kathrin Dentler
 * Rinke Hoekstra